-Ceres – Roman Goddess of Agriculture
+Ceres: The Roman Goddess of Fertility and Agriculture

 Agriculture has always been a fundamental part of any society, and naturally, deities connected to the harvest, agriculture and fertility abound in every civilization and culture.
 The Romans had several deities who were associated with agriculture, but of these, Ceres was possibly the most admired and respected.
 As the Roman goddess of agriculture, Ceres’ had links to the daily life of the Roman people.
 Let’s take a closer look at her myth.